 But in the safety of spiritual direction, I was able to talk about the wall I had hit with Scripture, receive encouragement to let go for a while (such freedom and relief!), and then have God return the Scriptures to me as the gift he intended—through the practice of lectio divina.
 If I hadn’t had the courage to let go, I might never have received such a beautiful new gift!

-When the Pastor Doesn’t Feel Like Praying
+When the Leader Doesn’t Feel Like Praying

 Corporate leaders might have created a false dichotomy between their spiritual life and their leadership, having no idea how to engage spiritual disciplines that will help them forge a connection between their soul and their leadership.